-This is a summary of action points required Summary of Actions from the Last Visit The report will inc The report will include any Essential Actions or Recommendations from the previous report.
-The External Examine r will look at progress made in relation to action points given in previous reports, indicating any that t remain to be addressed Areas of Good P ractice This will report an y exceptional areas of good practice.
-General Commer nts This will include a ny general points that have not been made elsewhere in the report.
-For example o administration, communication or access to resources Detailed Comme nts Policies and Necessary policies and procedures are in place and there is evidence of their Procedures use Heading Evidence required Programme delivery Evidence that staff are appropriately qualified, trained and supported.
+This will include any general points that have not been made elsewhere in the report.
+For example these may relate to administration, communication or access to resources

+Communication of access to resources Detailed Comments Policies and Procedures Necessary policies and procedures are in place and there is evidence of their use Heading Evidence required Programme delivery Evidence that staff are appropriately qualified, trained and supported.
 Records of training events held to update staff about developments in PT&SCHE qualifications, including changes in assessment practices Regularity of programme staff team meetings Is there an overall strategy for provision of learning resources consistent with learning strategies and the student profile?
 Are the courses delivered to facilitate high quality learning?
 Evidence of students' perceptions Heading Evidence required Assessment Is assessment appropriate to the level and requirements of the PT&SHCE pilot programme?
 Internal verification The organisation and quality of internal verification Assessment sampling The accuracy of assessments and judgements made.